Home Car Shopping Best Ford Explorer Years to Buy Used

 Think of this generation as the coming out of the Explorer.
 In other words, the distancing of the Explorer from the Ranger pickup and the by-then defunct Bronco with which it still shared many mechanicals.
 The primary effort was to improve the ride by supplanting the front I-beam suspension with an independent one.
 Thanks to the overwhelming sales success of the first-gen Explorer, Ford offered up a more powerful 210-hp V8 to supplement the carried-over base engine.
 Ford also rounded off some of the corners and added a bit of character to the exterior.
 The Explorer’s footprint was longer, too.
 Unfortunately, a major dustup in 2000 marred this generation’s reputation over deaths related to tire failure.
 After a good bit of finger-pointing between the tire maker Firestone and Ford, more than 3 million tires were recalled.

-See 1995 to 2001 Ford Explorer models for sale near you.
+See 1995 to 2001 Ford Explorer SUVs near you.

 First Generation (1991-1994)

 By today’s standards, the original Explorer was basically a compact.
-The 2-door version was a bit longer than today’s Jeep Wrangler 2-Door.
+The 2-door version was a bit longer than today’s Jeep Wrangler 2-door.
 Ford also offered it in a 4-door configuration that was about 10 inches longer.
-The powerplant was a 155-horsepower V6 driving the rear wheels through either a 5-speed manual or a 4-speed automatic transmission.
+The powerplant was a 155-hp V6 driving the rear wheels through either a 5-speed manual or a 4-speed automatic transmission.
 Shift-on-the-fly all-wheel drive was optional.
 Blocky styling highlighted the exterior with rectangular headlights flanking a rather mundane 3-slat grille.
 It didn’t matter; consumers loved it.
-By the way, in 1992-1994, Ford built a 2-door Explorer version rebranded as the Mazda Navajo.

-See 1991 to 1994 Ford Explorer models for sale near you.
+See 1991 to 1994 Ford Explorer SUVs near you.

 What Is the Ford Explorer Sport?

-The Explorer Sport was a renamed continuation of the 2-door Explorer.
+The Ford Explorer Sport was a renamed continuation of the 2-door Explorer.
 It was powered by the same 4.0-liter V6 that served as the base engine in the first couple of Explorer generations.

 What Is the Ford Explorer Sport Trac?